 to enhance the effect even further.
 BTW, the effect also works in the vertical direction.

 The mind apparently does not see an image as a whole.
 Rather it sees the image as a composition of images and recognizing the adjacent relationships of one to another.
 Why do adjacent relationships have such a strong effect on our visual perception?
 We have evolved to take advantage of affordances to allow our brain to reconstruct images more quickly.
 Said differently, our brains immediately recognizes patterns that facilitate our interpretation of a scene.
 Our visual perception performs a kind of semantic inference automatically such that higher level semantic patterns can’t be ignored.
 That is why an illusion like this cannot be “unseen” no matter how much we convince ourselves that the lines are indeed parallel.

 This effect also occurs in the audio domain.
 There is an auditory illusion known as the Shepard Tone.
 The illusion is created by having three tones that are ascending.
 A higher tone that becomes quieter, a middle tone that has constant loudness and a lower tone that becomes louder.
 The brain is tricked by hearing two tones that are always ascending.
 This is best illustrated in this video ( Start at 0:40 ):

-The illusions in the image and auditory regimes reveals to us insights on how the mind perceives its world.
-Our minds sees images and sounds relative to each other and makes an imagined prediction of a progression even when that progression does not exist.
+The illusions in the image and auditory regimes reveal to us insights on how the mind perceives its world.
+Our minds see images and sound relative to each other and make an imagined prediction of a progression even when that progression does not exist.
 The mind cannot override the affordances it sees and therefore proceeds with an incorrect reconstruction.
 You can look at the image above but you cannot unsee the lines that are tilting.
 If you look at the image at a distance or look at it at an angle, you see the image without the affordances and see thus reconstruct reality correctly.